-Skyscanner Australia has scoured the country for the tastiest foods that we can (at least sort of) claim as our own.
+Skyscanner Australia has scoured the country for the tastiest foods that we can (sort of) claim as our own.
+Our only warning?
+You might not want to read this while you’re hungry.

-It’s no surprise that Aussies love to grill, and nothing is more important to a good barbie than a decent sausage — whether you’re at a mate’s place or at your local DIY store.
+It’s no surprise that Aussies love to grill, and nothing is more important to a good barbie than a decent sausage – whether you’re at a mate’s place or at your local Bunnings for a sausage sizzle.
 Traditional Australian sausages are usually pork or beef, but if you’re feeling adventurous, there are other animals to sample.
 Wrap a slice of bread around your snag and top it off with some fried onions and your favourite sauce.

 Widely recognised as the ‘National Cake of Australia’ after the National Trust of Queensland voted this sweet treat an Australian icon, named as it was after Lord Lamington, a former Governor of Queensland.